rafasanmartinez/relay-client-guide/README.md

 This sample is an slight evolution of [routing-2](https://github.com/rafasanmartinez/relay-client-guide/tree/routing-2).

 This evolution adds a mutation to the application. the mutation is in the `Issue.js` file.
 The mutation implemented adds a new comment to the list of coments of an issue.
-It uses `@appendEdge` to have relay to automatically update the store and have the new additioned comment to be added to tue user interface.
+It uses `@appendEdge` to have relay to automatically update the store and have the new additioned comment to be added to the user interface.

 ## Other reccomendations